MooersLab/jupyterlabcctbxsnips/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4429336.svg)](https://doi.org/10.5281/zenodo.4429336)
 [![Version]](https://img.shields.io/static/v1?label=jupyterlabcctbxsnips&message=0.2&color=brightcolor)

-The **cctbx** (Computational Crystallography Toolbox)[https://github.com/cctbx/cctbx.github.io] is a core package for computational crystallography that has been developed over the past two decades that the Lawrence-Berkley National Laboratory.
+The **cctbx** <a href="https://github.com/cctbx/cctbx.github.io"> Computational Crystallography Toolbox </a> is a core package for computational crystallography that has been developed over the past two decades that the Lawrence-Berkley National Laboratory.
-It contains the open source components of the (Phenix project)[https://phenix-online.org].
+It contains the open source components of the <a href="https://phenix-online.org"> Phenix project</a>.
 It has C++ routines wrapped in Python to ease using it to develop new software tools for analyzing atomic coordinates and diffraction data.
 Because it is can be run with Python, it can also be run from Jupyter Notebooks, the defacto computing platform for data science.
 To ease the running of **cctbx** in Jupyter Notebooks, we developed the **jupyterlabcctbxsnips** of code templates.